-A bank's ability to earn money affects its safety and soundness.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, likely making the bank better able to withstand economic trouble.
-Losses, on the other hand, take away from a bank's ability to do those things.
+A bank's earnings performance has an effect on its long-term survivability.
+A bank can retain its earnings, giving a boost to its capital buffer, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+However, banks that are losing money have less ability to do those things.

-For the twelve months ended June 30, 2017, the bank earned net income of $327,000 on total equity of $6.1 million.
-The bank had an annualized return on average assets, or ROA, of 1.32 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank earned net income of $735,000 on total equity of $6.1 million for the twelve months ended December 31, 2017.
+The bank reported an annualized return on average assets, or ROA, of 1.50 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.